Nathan-422/Nathan-422/README.md

 ### A little more about me:

 - 🔭 Working on a personal portfolio site, job hunting, and other projects to keep learning!
-- 📖 Currently learning AWS, React, more Spring Boot!
+- 📖 Currently learning AWS, React, more Spring!
 - 🤔 I’m looking for any help, advice, or leads transitioning into full associate/junior dev work.
 - 💬 Ask me about art movies, local day hikes, or video compression...
 - 😄 Pronouns: he/him